 Excellent and clear sound is the key to making a high-quality video.
-Just as a good video maker takes care of every single thing to make his content good, a skilled vocalist needs to choose the best range of shotgun mic.
-Using the proper shotgun mic range while making your videos is important in improving the audio quality.
+Just as a good video maker takes care of everything to make his content good, a skilled vocalist needs to choose the best range of the shotgun mic.
+Using the proper shotgun mic range while making your videos is essential in improving the audio quality.

 As the name suggests, shotgun mics are much longer than typical mics.
 That is why they are reassembled as a shotgun.
-Such shotgun mics can be seen at sports events, press, movie sets, etc. The most important factor is the practical range of a shotgun mic.
+You can see such shotgun mics at sports events, press, movie sets, etc. The most crucial factor is the practical range of a shotgun mic.
 The average pickup range for a shotgun mic is from 4 to 10 feet.

 There are some types of shotgun mic range for different situations.
 These types have different range limits for recording voice with a shotgun mic.
 Let’s discuss it below.

 The long-range shotgun mic is used mainly by professionals during productions or any significant event.
 It is also called a boom operator.
 The most considerable advantage of long shotgun mics is that it is a precision long-range shotgun mic which means it has a long-range.
 The long shotgun accurately records the sound from a distance because of its long and narrow patterns.

 Such shotgun mics fall in the category of “highly directional microphones”.
 So if you want to know how to get more range from a shotgun mic, you can consider long shotgun mics as they can range to 10 feet, just like stereo shotgun long-range mic.
 They use a phantom or internal battery to operate and should be kept close to the subject.